NutriSafe-DLT/architecture-models/README.md

 <b>Source:</b> Lamken, D., Wagner, T., Hoiss, T., Seidenfad., K., Hermann, A., Kus, M., & Lechner, U. (n.d.).
 Design patterns and framework for blockchain integration in supply chains.
 2021 IEEE International Conference on Blockchain and Cryptocurrency (ICBC)
 </i><br><br>
 <p align="justify">
-The building blocks of the BCDM design pattern and the actual application of them inside the architecture of NutriSafe are documented in this repository.
+The building blocks served by the BCDM design pattern and the actual application of them inside the architecture of NutriSafe are documented in this repository.
 </p>

 - [The NutriSafe Architecture](#The-NutriSafe-Architecture)